AxisCommunications/ptpd2-acap/README.md

 ## Running

-Install the ACAP like you normally do (e.g. in the target device's web UI).
+Install the application like you normally do (e.g. in the target device's web UI).
 It will automatically start running with the default options set in [ptpd2.conf](ptpd2.conf).
 (More info about the configuration options can be found in [ptpd2.conf (5)](https://www.systutorials.com/docs/linux/man/5-ptpd2.conf/).)